'Donald Trump, We'll See You In Court': California To Sue Over Emergency Declaration

 California plans to sue the Trump administration over the president's emergency declaration to fund construction of a border wall.

-Gov. Gavin Newsom joined state Attorney General Xavier Becerra to decry Trump's plan at a press conference Friday.
-They also hinted that a multi-state lawsuit against the administration was imminent.
+Gov. Gavin Newsom joined state Attorney General Xavier Becerra to decry Trump's plan at a news conference Friday.
+They also hinted that a multistate lawsuit against the administration was imminent.

 "Donald Trump, we'll see you in court," Newsom said.

-"President Trump got one thing right this morning about his declaration when he said 'I didn't have to do this.'
+"President Trump got one thing right this morning about his declaration when he said, 'I didn't have to do this.'
 He's right.
 He didn't have to do this.
 In fact, he can't do this," said Becerra.
-He argued the U.S. Constitution gives Congress the powers to control how federal dollars are spent, not the president.
+He said the U.S. Constitution gives Congress the powers to control how federal dollars are spent, not the president.

 Trump's emergency declaration came after Congress passed a spending bill that included only $1.375 billion for border security, short of the $5.7 billion the president requested.